 While a simply enlarged prostate is often referred to as benign prostatic hyperplasia, this is technically not always the case.
 Cases of BPH may include an enlarged prostate, but not every enlarged prostate is necessarily BPH.

-This is because BPH is a condition that can cause many different symptoms, including an enlarged prostate, frequent urination, difficult urination, weak urine stream, urinary tract infections, inability to urinate entirely or bloody urine.
+This is because BPH is a condition that can cause many different symptoms, including an enlarged prostate, frequent urination, difficulty urination, weak urine stream, urinary tract infections, inability to urinate entirely, or bloody urine.

 What Causes These Conditions?